Managing Sudden Wealth: What to Do With a Windfall

 This real example highlights the importance of assembling the right financial team experienced in managing sudden wealth.

-In this situation, properly identifying these shares meant the client could sell their stock tax free, an opportunity the client’s former team of advisors seemed poised to miss.
+Properly identifying these shares meant the client could sell their stock tax-free, an opportunity the client’s former team of advisors were poised to miss.

 There’s a saying you don’t know what you don’t know.
 We can’t be experts in everything.
 But when looking for help managing a windfall, consider engaging advisors who specialize in that thing.